roddhjav/apparmor.d/docs/development/directives.md

 ## Stack

 [Stacked](https://gitlab.com/apparmor/apparmor/-/wikis/AppArmorStacking) profiles can be hard to maintain.
-The *parents* profile need to manage its own rules as well as always include stacked profile rules.
+The *parent* profile needs to manage its own rules as well as always include the stacked profile rules.
 This directive automatically include the stacked profile rules into the parent profile.

 **Format**